DIVISION is a boutique music agency specialising in events, festivals and touring.

-DIVISION // NOW Entertainment is Jason Ayoubi & Mark James, two pioneers in the Australian Live Entertainment landscape.
+DIVISION is Jason Ayoubi & Mark James, two pioneers in the Australian Live Entertainment landscape.
 With more than 25+ years’ experience, they are the Founders of ‘Future Entertainment’ and the crew behind some of Australia’s leading music festivals, including: Future Music Festival, Summadayze, Days Like This, as well as having produced and promoted well over 1,000 Tours.
 Some of the world’s biggest names in Pop, Rock, R&B and Dance Music have graced our shores thanks to Jason & Mark, such as The Prodigy, Drake, James Brown, Swedish House Mafia, The Chemical Brothers, Rudimental, Katy Perry, Avicii, Fatboy Slim and more.

 A pioneer of the Australian live entertainment industry with more than 25 years’ experience at the cutting edge, Ayoubi was the mastermind behind some of Australia’s leading festival brands, including Future Music Festival, Summadayze, Two Tribes and Good Life.
 He brought a multitude of major international festivals to Australia including Ministry of Sound, Global Gathering, Gatecrasher and God’s Kitchen, he innovated the underage festival space, and with the Future Music Festival triggered an unprecedented expansion into the Asian market.